Sorry: major problems with formatting this week (not Blogger, this time - at my end).

 - other media / freedom of expression matters have occurred in: Palestine, Afghanistan, Cambodia, Egypt;

-- a “call to move from mass learning to tailored education see here, on a school that already has; “the probability of dropping out [of Uni] is relatively easy to predict, with characteristics including studying part-time and being a mature-age student strong indicators of risk”; continuing US teacher strikes for education resources;
+- a “call to move from mass learning to tailored education” see here, on a school that already has; “the probability of dropping out [of Uni] is relatively easy to predict, with characteristics including studying part-time and being a mature-age student strong indicators of risk”; continuing US teacher strikes for education resources;

-- “Australia’s first pill-testing trial [which found two potentially deadly samples, and that half had nothing psychoactive] has been hailed as a “tremendous” success by the Australian Capital Territory’s chief health officer, police commissioner, paramedics and drug reform advocates”; budgetary boosts to judges, prosecutors and Legal Aid in my home state; a resort’s security guard wrongly (see here) told a family to leave a public beach and mooring leading, after a warning from the government department, to an apology (I know a few arrogant sods who have similar attitudes); the trauma caused by prison; a cautionary note about the use of DNA; an Australian state government will apologise and pay a $30 million settlement after the federal court found police officers breached the Racial Discrimination Act and acted unlawfully in responding to riots over a death in custody in 2004; including 20% indirect costs, prison is nine times more expensive than community corrections orders (cost is, of course, not the only issue); phone spoofers; a police officer has been charged over (allegedly) assaulting a neighbour; a pushbike rider has run down and injured several children;
+- “Australia’s first pill-testing trial [which found two potentially deadly samples, and that half had nothing psychoactive] has been hailed as a “tremendous” success by the Australian Capital Territory’s chief health officer, police commissioner, paramedics and drug reform advocates”; budgetary boosts to judges, prosecutors and Legal Aid in my home state; a resort’s security guard wrongly (see here) told a family to leave a public beach and mooring leading, after a warning from the government department, to an apology (I know a few arrogant sods who have similar attitudes); the trauma caused by prison; a cautionary note about the use of DNA; an Australian state government will apologise and pay a $30 million settlement after the federal court found police officers breached the Racial Discrimination Act and acted unlawfully in responding to riots over a death in custody in 2004; including 20% indirect costs, prison is nine times more expensive than community corrections orders (cost is, of course, not the only issue); phone spoofers; a police officer has been charged over (allegedly) assaulting a neighbour; a pushbike rider has run down and injured several children;- other crime, judicial and policing matters have occurred in: Malta, Australia.

 Location based News: